russelljjarvis/asu_opt/README.md

-The output of this program is a series of png images, the file names are indexed by the iterations of generation, by stepping through the series of images you can watch the population converge around the optima of the error function.
+The output of this program is a series of png images.
+Each file names is indexed by iterations of generation.
+By clicking through the series of images you can watch a GA population converge around an optima of a trivial error function.

 The program can be run with or without scoop (see more on that below).